Assisted suicide: Colombia

 In May 1997 the Colombian Constitutional Court allowed for the voluntary euthanasia of sick patients who requested to end their lives, by passing Article 326 of the 1980 Penal Code.
 This ruling owes its success to the efforts of a group that strongly opposed voluntary euthanasia.
 When one of its members brought a lawsuit to the Colombian Supreme Court against it, the court issued a 6 to 3 decision that "spelled out the rights of a terminally ill person to engage in voluntary euthanasia".

-Publicized cases

-In January 2022 Victor Escobar became the first person in the Andean country with a non-terminal illness to die by legally regulated euthanasia.
-The 60-year-old Escobar had end-stage chronic obstructive pulmonary disease.

 Denmark

 Assisted suicide is illegal in Denmark.
 Passive euthanasia, or the refusal to accept treatment, is not illegal.
 A survey from 2014 found that 71% of Denmark's population was in favor of legalizing voluntary euthanasia and physician-assisted suicide.